Our Services

 If your sleepiness is new, worsening, or unexplained, medical testing may be appropriate.

-If you're experiencing profound exhaustion along with sleepiness, it may be worth exploring whether Chronic Fatigue Syndrome could be contributing to your symptoms—a free online assessment can help you better understand what you're dealing with before your doctor's appointment.
+If you're experiencing profound exhaustion along with sleepiness, using a free symptom checker to evaluate what might be contributing to your symptoms can help you prepare meaningful questions and observations before your doctor's appointment.

 Some medications can cause drowsiness, including: